Jan729/Spark2020-2021/README.md

 ##### Joystick Wiring

 Each joystick direction has a switch connected to a pair of wires.
-When the joystick moves, the joystick closes the switch, connecting the pair of wires together.
+One side is always grounded.
+The up and down signal wires (yellow/green) for each joystick are twisted together.
 We are using an active low setup for both up and down switches.
 Active low means one wire is connected to ground, and the other goes to the arduino to read for a `LOW` signal.

 #### Leds